kkorzen/RaspberryPi-Lora/README.md

 - main.o -- object file being the effect of comipilation
 - dragin_lora_app -- executable file ready to be run

+Located in the main directory file **app.py** is responsible for taking a shot using PiCamera, calculate its average RGB and finally writing results into text file.
+Its also responsible for generating "RPi-camphoto.jpg" file in the main directory.

 ## Starting the application